 As the Course tells us, the only use for time or learning is the one that the Holy Spirit sees in it.
 His message is not one of condemnation for needing to use learning, time, or miracles because we have forgotten Who we are.
 His message is one of infinite patience.

 I often relate our spiritual growth to cooking a meal in a crock pot.
 If you have ever cooked using a crock pot, you know it cooks VERY slowly, but the dishes that come from that slow cooking are incredibly delicious.
-Because it cooks so slowly, it takes a long time to see or smell any results of the cooking, but we all know it’s working at the rate it was intended to.
+Because it cooks so slowly, it takes a long time to see or smell any results, but we all know it’s working at the intended rate.
 I remember one time I made scalloped potatoes in a crock pot.
-The normal cooking time in the oven is 45 minutes, but these crock pot potatoes took four hours!
+The average cooking time in the oven is 45 minutes; these crock pot potatoes took four hours!
 But they were delicious!
 We are all crock pots cooking in our spiritual growth at the perfect rate for us.
-Some of us may be on medium or high, and some of us may be on low or simmer, but when we’re done, we’ll be deliciously at peace!
+Some of us may be on medium or high, and some of us may be on low or simmer, but when we’re done (and that IS inevitable), we’ll be deliciously at peace!

 Let us look at whatever challenges happen in our personal or global lives as the same opportunity for God to occupy our minds.
-As this new year begins, I encourage you to continue your own spiritual practice with the Course and remember that the Center has many services that can be truly helpful to you to occupy your mind in a healing way.
+As this new year begins, I encourage you to continue your own spiritual practice with the Course and remember that Miracle Distribution Center has many services that can be truly helpful to you to occupy your mind in a healing way.
 I invite you to check them out on our website.
 I also want to offer a wonderful workbook lesson that you can use to occupy your mind.
 It’s lesson 233…